wellyshen/react-cool-form/docs/api-reference/use-form.md

 );
 ```

-We can clear the error of a field by the following way:
+We can clear the error of a field as the following way:

 ```js
 setFieldError("fieldName"); // The error will be unset: { fieldName: "Required" } → {}